-Rishi Sunak ‘over-promising’ on stopping small boats, senior Tories fear
+Rishi Sunak vow to ‘stop small boats’ doomed to fail, claim senior Conservatives

-Tory MPs are becoming increasingly uneasy over the legislation, launching a volley of questions aimed at the prime minister and home secretary Suella Braverman.

-A former minister told The Independent that even if the law is brought forward next week, it will face strong opposition and could be mired in new legal challenges.
+They say a political wrangle over the new laws will mean they will be held up in parliament and do not reach the statute book in time to take effect before Polling Day.

+An ex-Tory minister told this newspaper Mr Sunak had “over promised” on the issue, while fellow Tories raised fears about the big push getting bogged down in the courts.

-“They’ve over-promised and now they’ve realised the clock is ticking,” the MP added.
-“Every week people are standing up at PMQs [prime minister’s questions] saying ‘where is the legislation’?”
+The former minister told The Independent: “They’ve over-promised and now they’ve realised the clock is ticking,” the MP added.
+“Every week people are standing up at PMQs saying ‘Where is the legislation’?”

-The bill is expected to be published on Tuesday.
+Cabinet minister Chris Heaton-Harris confirmed on Sunday that asylum seekers who arrive in small boats will be banned from making asylum claims.
+“The legislation is very black and white,” he told Sky News’ Sophy Ridge on Sunday.

 Under the proposals, those coming to the UK through an unsanctioned route will be detained for up to 28 days before efforts are made to deport them to their home country or Rwanda, according to reports.

-But the ex-Tory minister believes lengthy parliamentary processes will take the law into the next session of parliament, meaning that nothing will be “operationalised” by the next general election.
+One former cabinet minister raised concern that Mr Sunak may not be able to bring the numbers down, adding: “A lot of people are placing hope in the fact that the Northern Ireland protocol means the French will help,” they told The Independent.

+“But he has got to try, that is the political reality.
+People need to see those numbers come down – and before the next election,” they added.

 Meanwhile, internal Home Office estimates predict another rise in small boat crossings this year, following successive annual records as previous attempted “deterrents” failed.